-Tip: The chase window can be docked to the main window over the menu View -> Dock Chasewindow.
+Tip: The chase window can be docked to the main window over the menu View -> Dock Chasewindow or the system context menu by a right click on the title bar.

 The Jinx!
 File Recorder

 Within Jinx! you can also record your created animations into single files.
 This is mainly used to get more possible effect combinations.
 For example you can record a full animation which uses all 4 effect generators inside a file.
 After recording it, you can use this file with the Jinx!
 File Player engine inside one effect generator and can combine it now with other effect generators.
 In that way you can combine an endless number of effects.